This information is part of the Colgate University catalog, 2025-26.

 Minor Requirements

-Where appropriate, one semester of independent study in writing at the junior or senior level (WRIT 391 or WRIT 491) may substitute for another 300-level course.
+- Where appropriate, one full-credit semester of independent study in Writing and Rhetoric (WRIT 291, 391 or 491) may count as a course toward the minor.

 GPA Requirement